Acne Scar Removal

 Be sure to disclose all of your past and present medications, if applicable, to your physician.
 For instance, if you were on Accutane to treat your acne within the past year, it may increase your chances of complications.

 The best way to determine which treatment is right for your acne scars is to discuss your concerns with a facial plastic surgeon.
 To help you get started in your search for the right surgeon, All About Facial Rejuvenation offers a directory of highly trained and experienced surgeons who perform a range of beautification procedures.
 Sorting through all the hype can be a challenge, but our directory can help take the worry out of the process by connecting you with select, trustworthy medical professionals.
-Click here or to the right to find a surgeon near you.

 During your initial consultation, your surgeon can explain the various techniques, as well as their risks, benefits and costs.
 You should be given pre-treatment information that explains everything you should do and know before your procedure.
 This may include skin preparation with topicals such as Retin A or hydroquinone.